RaindropGS: A Benchmark for 3D Gaussian Splatting under Raindrop Conditions

 To address these issues, we introduce~\textbf{RaindropGS}, a comprehensive benchmark for evaluating the complete raindrop 3DGS pipeline—from unconstrained, raindrop-corrupted input images to clear 3DGS reconstructions.
-Specifically, our pipeline consists of three stages: data preparation, data processing, and raindrop-aware 3DGS evaluation.
+As illustrated in Figure~\ref{pipeline}, our pipeline consists of three stages: data preparation, data processing, and raindrop-aware 3DGS evaluation.
 For data preparation, we compare the effects of different types of images (raindrop-focused and background-focused) on the subsequent reconstruction process.
 During data processing, we evaluate the performance of camera pose estimation and point cloud initialization, as well as single-image raindrop removal algorithms.
 In raindrop-aware 3DGS evaluation, we consider methods that may affect the performance of real-world raindrop reconstruction, such as raindrops and point cloud Gaussian optimization.

-In addition, we collect a real-world 3D reconstruction dataset captured under raindrop conditions.
+As illustrated in Figure~\ref{fig:fig_main} (a-c), these synthetic datasets are valuable but exhibit limitations, such as the same raindrop shape and position across different views.
+To overcome these limitations, we collect a real-world 3D reconstruction dataset captured under raindrop conditions.
 For each scene, three aligned image sets are acquired: raindrop-focused, background-focused, and rain-free ground truth.
 This design enables evaluation of the full pipeline in real-world scenarios as well as under different focus conditions.
 As shown in Figure~\ref{fig:fig_main} (d), our RaindropGS dataset reflects real-world conditions, featuring multiple focus settings and a diverse range of raindrop characteristics.